Belted Galloway: Characteristics

 The cattle are always belted, with a broad white belt completely encircling the body between the shoulder and the hind legs.
 For bulls, no white is permitted anywhere else on the animal; cows with some limited white markings on the lower legs can be registered in an appendix of the herd-book.
 The rest of the coat is normally black, but can also be dun or – more rarely – red.
 The dun colour is caused by a mutation in the PMEL gene, the same mutation that causes dun and silver dun in Highland cattle.
 The coat is double: a long coarse outer coat gives protection from rain, and a fine soft undercoat keeps the animal warm; the cattle do not need to develop thick subcutaneous fat for warmth in winter, and the meat tends to leanness as a result.

-Body weights may depend on both on climatic conditions and on the type of forage available.
+Body weights may depend both on climatic conditions and on the type of forage available.
 They are usually in the range 450–600 kg for cows, and 750–1000 kg for bulls.
 Belted Galloways are generally of a quiet temperament, but cows have a strong maternal instinct and protect calves against perceived threats.
 At least one person has been trampled by a herd of these cattle.

 The Belted Galloway is well adapted to harsh climatic conditions, hill terrain and rough grazing on coarse grasses; it is normal for the cattle to be kept out throughout the winter, regardless of the weather.